kimberlypn/CS4550/tasks1/README.md

 ![homepage](screenshots/homepage.png)

 If users do not have an account, they can use the "Register" button to create one.
-This link will redirect them to a registration form.
+This button will redirect them to a registration form.
 ![registration form](screenshots/registration-form.png)

 After logging in, users will see their list of tasks.